Dr. Omowumi Femi-Akinlosotu

 PhD University of Ibadan, Nigeria

-During her master’s studies, Omowumi connected with a teacher and mentor, Dr. Shokunbi, who was also a neurosurgeon, and his passion for the mysteries of the brain was infectious.
+During her master’s studies, Omowumi connected with a teacher and mentor who was also a neurosurgeon, and his passion for the mysteries of the brain was infectious.
 From their discussions, Omowumi was immediately drawn to the field of neuroscience.
 She marveled at the fact that virtually every function of the body depends on the brain, and that answering questions about the brain always seems to generate even more questions.
 Thus, after finishing her master’s degree in anatomy, she decided to pursue a PhD in Neurobiology and Neurosciences at the University of Ibadan.

 During her PhD, Omowumi studied hydrocephalus, a condition in which the brain’s ventricles become enlarged, leading to pressure on surrounding brain tissue and disruptions in normal brain function.
 The ventricles are hollow spaces within the brain filled with cerebrospinal fluid (CSF), and hydrocephalus can occur when there is a blockage in the ventricles or overproduction of CSF.
 Omowumi wanted to better understand how ventricular enlargement affected neuronal synapses.
 Using a mouse model of developmental hydrocephalus, she employed histology, immunohistochemistry, and transmission electron microscopy to characterize the effects of hydrocephalus on neurons.
 She found that, compared to control mice, hydrocephalic mice had increased neuronal density in sensorimotor cortex, decreased cortical thickness, loss of dendritic spines in pyramidal cells, and evidence of defective synaptogenesis.